 Drink plenty of purified water to flush the brain.

-Eternal Father, May the hope that springs forth from your Son’s death and resurrection shine forth through the Church in every age and in every circumstance.
+Eternal Father, May the hope that springs forth from your Son’s death and resurrection shine forth through the Church in every age and every circumstance.

 Martha Wild King, M. Ed., Author The Frugal Catholic: Learn to live on less to give and save more.